DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-11-setting-up-organisational-permissions-when-new-partner-courses-are-opened.md

 # Set up organisational permissions for your teacher training courses

-Candidates can now apply through GOV.​UK for the courses you work on with:
+Candidates can now apply through GOV.UK for the courses you work on with:

 - Ashlawn Teaching School
 - The Beauchamp Lionheart Training Partnership